eq-stacks/eth-beacon-validator/ADR.md

 ### _2022.01.11_ - Don't submit the deposit before your validator is fully synced.

 The beacon chain's validation system is based on the concept of periodic [epochs and slots].
-Slots every 12 seconds, and your validator is expected to _attest_ at every slot.
+Slots every 12 seconds, and your validator is expected to _attest_ every ten slots or so (given by `nextActionWait`  in the `slot end` event in the logs).
 If your node is still syncing, has low peers, or is otherwise downgraded, there is a chance that it will miss attestations. *Missing attestations will result in a lower ranking on the validator leaderboard.*

 Thus, wait until the node is stable to make the deposit that turns it from a client into a validator.